 Parents are responsible to ensure the prompt arrival of students per their own method of transportation.
-School begins at 8:00 a.m. and is dismissed at 2:40 p.m. for all elementary grades.
+School begins at 8:00 a.m. and is dismissed at 2:35 p.m. for all elementary grades.
 Part day kindergarten dismisses at 12:00 Noon.

-Please follow the drop-off and pick-up procedures communicated by the school.
+Please follow the drop-off and pick-up procedures communicated by the school and posted on the school website.

-Walkers: Elementary students that walk to and/or from school must submit a parent letter of permission to the elementary office prior to the first day of school stating that the parent is aware of and gives permission for the student to walk to/from school.
+Walkers: Elementary students that walk to and/or from school must submit a permission form (available in the elementary office) to the elementary office prior to the first day of school stating that the parent is aware of and gives permission for the student to walk to/from school.
 Students walking to school are to cross all roads at designated areas.